 When Mr Teacher Karen came home he asked me what reading would be considered high blood pressure.
 I told him it’d changed to 130/80 mm Hg from 140/90.
 He asked if I was sure, I said “Yes” but I pulled up an American Heart Association website to check.
 I was right.
 Sadly almost half of Americans now suffer from high blood pressure/hypertension.

 Mr Teacher Karen then told me what happened at his appointment.
 I was incredulous.
 YES, doctors have a lot to keep up on, but THIS is basic.
 And when questioned, he could have tried to back up his claim…and learned something in the process!

 I was contacted by AED USA wanting to add some info.
 I checked their article and felt the infographic was especially useful.

 So, why am I telling you this?
 Because, doctors are people too and they can make mistakes.
 It’s incumbent that we take responsibility for our own health AND for our children’s health and wellness.

-Parents are their children’s advocates—arm yourself with the accurate, date-backed knowledge…read up on your growing child; get an idea of what stage is coming up next and come prepared with any questions you may have about that stage or any behaviors or skills/abilities you’re concerned about now.
+Parents are their children’s advocates.
+So arm yourself with accurate, data-backed knowledge.
+Read up on your growing child; get an idea of what stage is coming up next and come prepared to pediatric appointments.
+Be sure to ask any questions you have!
+It could be about the stage your kiddo is in or their behavior or skills.
 Stay abreast of current news—as the above experience with Mr Teacher Karen indicates, sometimes doctors aren’t up-to-date.
 Join a parent group for support and/or ask family members.